Dr. Sobia Khan

 Director of Implementation

-She holds an MPH from the University of Waterloo and is a PhD candidate at the Institute for Health Policy, Management and Evaluation at the University of Toronto.
+She holds an MPH from the University of Waterloo and a PhD from the Institute for Health Policy, Management and Evaluation at the University of Toronto.